 In fact, some of Vidal’s most powerful ideas were born during those student days.
 Even back then, he was quick to recognize the value of taking a holistic approach to his craft, believing that modern-day architecture should simply “work harder” to achieve wider social, environmental and economic goals.
 He began to take a particular interest in the field of aviation and transport: a reading of his thesis on London City Airport reveals the origins of some of his most current thinking, including his belief in the centrality of the user experience.
 Back in Spain, and after winning the contest, he became Project Director for the new Terminal 4 at Madrid’s Barajas Airport, as well as co-author of the Warsaw International Airport in Poland.

 As his practice has expanded outside of Spain and London, Vidal’s brand has brought innovative, high-quality and award-winning solutions to over 200 architectural assignments.
-From his U.S. office, he is now leading the design of major international airports within the country (Pittsburgh, Boston, Dallas, Atlanta and Saint Thomas).
+From his U.S. office, he is now leading the design of major international airports within the country (Pittsburgh, Boston, Dallas and Saint Thomas, among others).
 He has also designed a commercial spaceport in Denver and a vertiport model that it is already winning awards.

-In Chile, his work on the Community Centre + CESFAM Matta Sur -where heritage rehabilitation and new construction converse in an elegant balance and give a building with great cultural significance back to the community- has received important international recognition, including a design award from the AIA, the Chicago Athenaeum Award, and the Gubbio Award.
+In Chile, his work on the Matta Sur Community Center + CESFAM -where heritage rehabilitation and new construction converse in an elegant balance and give a building with great cultural significance back to the community- has received important international recognition, including a design award from the AIA, the Chicago Athenaeum Award, and the Gubbio Award.

 The new Colón Towers, entrusted to Vidal by Mutua Madrileña, are the paradigm of this unique DNA.